Tanglin: Etymology and history

+The name Tanglin is believed to be an anglicisation of Tang Leng, which was the Chinese name of the Scottish lawyer and newspaper editor William Napier's house that was located in the area.
+Tang Leng was said to be named after the area's Chinese name in Teochew dialect, 'Twa Tang Leng', which translates to 'great east hill peaks' in reference to the hills surrounding the area.

 On 7 November 2006, the Singapore Land Authority (SLA) called for proposals to liven up the Dempsey Road area when it launched two new tenders for sites there.
 In doing so, it also announced that it has plans for the area up to 2015.
 Known as Tanglin Village, the former Central Manpower Base has now been transformed into a commercial plaza best accessed via car or taxi.
 The uniquely interesting barracks buildings have been well preserved and currently house a variety of retail establishments such as high end antique shops, restaurants, galleries and the like.
 Tanglin Village also houses popular hangouts such as alfresco bars Hacienda and RedDot BrewHouse.

 Geography

-Tanglin planning area is bounded by Bukit Timah Road to the north, Farrer Road and Queensway to the west, Ridout Road, Kay Siang Road, Prince Charles Crescent and Alexandra Canal to the south as well as Zion Road, Grange Road, Tanglin Road, Orange Grove Road and Balmoral Road to the east.
+Tanglin planning area is bounded by Bukit Timah Road to the north, Farrer Road and Queensway to the west, Ridout Road, Kay Siang Road, Prince Charles Crescent, and Alexandra Canal to the south as well as Zion Road, Grange Road, Tanglin Road, Orange Grove Road, and Balmoral Road to the east.

 There are four subzones within the planning area, Chatsworth, Nassim, Ridout and Tyersall.

 Infrastructure

-Tanglin is notably among the few residential districts in Singapore where there are no Housing and Development Board flats.
-Due to its prominent location and high land value, the district mainly comprises private properties such as bungalows and high-rise condominiums.
-As with Bukit Timah, many affluent Singaporeans and expatriates live in Tanglin.
+Transportation

+Major roads in Tanglin include Napier Road and Holland Road, which are arterial roads that link the Orchard Road district to Bukit Timah and Queenstown.
+The namesake Tanglin Road link Chatsworth, Queenstown and Bukit Merah to Napier and Orchard.
+Along its northern and northwestern boundaries, major roads that link Tanglin to adjacent planning areas include Bukit Timah Road, Dunearn Road and Farrer Road.

-Mass Rapid Transit rail connections include Farrer Road MRT station of the Circle line, Botanic Gardens MRT station, which is an interchange station between the Circle and Downtown line as well as Stevens MRT station which is an interchange station between Downtown line and the Thomson–East Coast line, Other TEL stations include Napier, which is located at the foot of the Singapore Botanic Gardens and Orchard Boulevard, which is located at the border between Orchard and Tanglin planning areas.
+Mass Rapid Transit rail connections include Farrer Road MRT station of the Circle line, Botanic Gardens MRT station, which is an interchange station between the Circle and Downtown line, as well as Stevens MRT station which is an interchange station between Downtown line and the Thomson–East Coast line.
+Other TEL stations include Napier, which is located at the foot of the Singapore Botanic Gardens and Orchard Boulevard, which is located at the border between Orchard and Tanglin planning areas.